What is a Financial Adviser?

-An experienced financial advisor will ask about your long-term financial goals and start to put together a plan to meet them.
+An experienced financial adviser will ask about your long-term financial goals and start to put together a plan to meet them.
 In addition to helping you save for retirement, an advisor may help with debt service, refinancing or purchasing real estate.
 They also help with by steering you to specific investments in stocks or bonds or other vehicles or by managing your entire portfolio.

 Types of Financial Advisers

 There are different types of financial advisers that accommodate different clients based on the types of services that are important to them and how much hands-on guidance they need.
 Below is a list of the basic types of advisers, and the services they provide.